 Lean Product Management is the management of the complete life cycle of a product applying the principles and practices of Lean Startup, Lean, Customer Development, Business Modelling and Financial Viability, Outcome-driven Innovation, Behavioral Economics and Strategy.

 It is about doing the right thing, in the right measure, at the right time.
-For this we must be very clear about our business model, what our objectives are and how we are going to know that we are making progress.
+For this, we must be very clear about our business model, our objectives and how we are going to know that we are making progress.

-Lean Product Management connects the company’s strategy with development.
+Lean Product Management connects company’s strategy with development.

 And, what topics does Lean Product Management methodology cover?

 - Validated Learning